mostaphaRoudsari/ladybug-primer/text/components/Sky_Dome.md

 A point that sets the location of the sky domes.
 The default is set to the Rhino origin (0,0,0).
 * ##### scale [Default]
 Use this input to change the scale of the sky dome.
 The default is set to 1.
+* ##### projection [Default]
+A number to set the projection of the sky hemisphere.
+The default is set to draw a 3D hemisphere.
+Choose from the following options: 0 = 3D hemisphere 1 = Orthographic (straight projection to the XY Plane) 2 = Stereographic (equi-angular projection to the XY Plane)
 * ##### legendPar [Optional]
 Optional legend parameters from the Ladybug Legend Parameters component.
 * ##### showTotalOnly [Optional]